rust-lang/rfcs/text/3334-niche.md

 fields, in which case the two could be declared as equivalent on a single-field struct.

+We could support `bool`, just as easily as `char`.
+However, since `bool` has only two valid values, any niche applying a further restriction to it would result in either a one-value type or a zero-value type, neither of which seems useful enough to support.

 # Prior art
 [prior-art]: #prior-art